arbc139/nd-hedis/README.md

 nd-hedis

-NVM-DRAM Hybrid redis
+NVM-DRAM Hybrid redis.

-Implemented by totorody
+Implemented by totorody.

 -------------
 This README is just a fast *quick start* document.
 You can find more detailed documentation at http://redis.io.